-Cranial irradiation, total body irradiation (TBI), or ≥ 50% radiation of pelvis ≤ 3
+- Cranial irradiation, total body irradiation (TBI), or ≥ 50% radiation of

-Focal irradiation: ≤ 3 weeks prior to screening if radiation field involved a
+- Focal irradiation: ≤ 3 weeks prior to screening if radiation field involved

-nontarget lesion; ≤ 6 weeks prior to screening if radiation field involved a target
+a nontarget lesion; ≤ 6 weeks prior to screening if radiation field involved

-lesion.
-Note: True disease progression following prior irradiation therapy must be
+Note: True disease progression following prior irradiation therapy must be confirmed

-• Bone marrow transplant: < 6 months since allogeneic bone marrow transplant prior to
+- < 6 months since allogeneic bone marrow transplant prior to screening.

-< 3 months since stem cell transplant (SCT) or Rescue without TBI with no evidence of
+- < 3 months since stem cell transplant (SCT) or Rescue without TBI with no

-• Radioisotopes: fluorothymidine (18FLT) ≤ 72 hours prior to first dose of study drug
+- Radioisotopes: fluorothymidine (18FLT) ≤ 72 hours prior to first dose of study

 6. Subject has received therapy with a known moderate to potent CYP1A2 inhibitor within